wne-cs220-s25-gray/syllabus/Instructor.md

 ### Office Hours
 In H207 Monday 2:30 - 3:30

-Zoom on Friday Mornings 11 - 12
+Zoom on Friday 11 - 12

 Reach out via email or send a message on the class Discord server if you'd like to schedule an alternative time to meet